-If your Internet research goals include getting around IP bans and protecting your privacy, here’s something to consider: Many important use cases are best supported by high levels of proxy anonymity.
+If your Internet research goals include getting around IP bans and protecting your privacy, here’s something to consider: High levels of proxy anonymity provide the best support for many important use cases.
 When you send an information request over the web, it includes identifying information such as your IP address.
 A request sent directly to a remote site (your source for the requested information) makes that information visible to the site.
 This could lead the site to block your access or impose rate limits, such as controls on the amount of incoming and outgoing traffic.
 Moreover, from your IP address, it’s possible to obtain the city and country where you live, your physical address, and your provider’s name and email address.

 Clearly, the level of anonymity your proxy provides can be important.
-By making HTTP requests via proxy servers, some or all of that identifying information is stripped out before the request goes to the remote site.
+Proxied HTTP requests strip out some or all of that identifying information before the request goes to the remote site.

 Proxy anonymity falls into three generally accepted categories.
 The main criterion for anonymity is the degree of exclusion of certain header information from requests over the Internet to a web server.